lily0101/sketchNNweb/ReadMe.md

 '''

 3.Create your own database locally

 '''
 python manage.py db init
 python manage.py db migrate -m "initial migration"
 '''

 when you change the model, you can use the following commend to upgrade the change.

 '''
 python manage.py db upgrade
 '''

-when you want to delete the change, you can use '''python manage.py db downgrade''' to withdraw the change.
+when you want to delete the change, you can use  ''' python manage.py db downgrade '''  to withdraw the change.

 ## Run
 when you finished the above steps, you can run this web system locally.

 '''
 python manage.py runserver
 '''

-then, you can open the link:** http://127.0.0.1:5000/**  to check that.
+then, you can open the link: ** http://127.0.0.1:5000/ **  to check that.

 ## License